TheRealKaup/KTech/documentation/quickstart.md

 - Create a source file for your game (such as `game.cpp`).
 - Create a copy of the KTech library, that is, [the `ktech` directory in this repository](https://github.com/TheRealKaup/KTech/tree/master/ktech), in a place accessible to your game source file (e.g. in the same directory).
-- Include the `ktech.hpp` header file from the library in your game soruce file.
+- Include the `ktech.hpp` header file from the library in your game source file.

 ## Game Example